 When Bo inevitably loses Trace steps in and beats this ringer, but the ringer’s gang doesn’t think this is fair for some reason, and thus we get our first car chase.
 Trace takes off in his car while Arlie and Bo race off in hers, and I will say that the chase is at least competently filmed, with the required amount of crashes and explosions (all cars will explode regardless of the odds of this actually happening), but after surviving this encounter Trace spots an approaching column of vehicles led by the villainous Scourge (Joe Mari Avellana).

-Meanwhile Trace had no problem taking care of the part of the gang that followed him; flame throwing and machine gunning them at will, but when he finally makes it to the rendezvous he finds a near dead Bo, having been dragged behind the gang’s cars, but with no sign of Arlie.
-He guns down these gang members, finds out from a dying Bo what happened to Arlie, then he shoots the idiot in the head, putting him out of his misery and ours.
+Meanwhile, Trace had no problem taking out the part of the gang that followed him, flame-throwing and machine-gunning them at will, but when he finally makes it to the rendezvous he finds a near-dead Bo, having been dragged behind the gang’s cars, there is no sign of Arlie.
+He guns down these gang members and finds out from a dying Bo what happened to Arlie, then he shoots the idiot in the head, putting him out of his misery and ours.
 So now Traces races off to save his sister, right?
-Well not exactly as Trace seems to be one who is easily distracted, and possibly has the memory retention of a goldfish.
-While driving around, presumably looking for Arlie but one can’t be sure, he encounters another group of gang members trying to capture a fair haired, and totally badass woman, by the name of Stinger (Laura Banks).
+Well not exactly, as Trace seems to be a person who is easily distracted, and possibly has the memory retention of a goldfish.
+While driving around, presumably looking for Arlie, but one can’t be sure, he encounters another group of gang members trying to capture a fair-haired, and totally badass woman, by the name of Stinger (Laura Banks).

-Meanwhile things aren’t going much better for Arlie who has been handed over to Scourge for breaking in.
-She is manacled, manhandled, then raped by Scourge, then when he is done she is passed into the hands of Skag for some more raping, and when he is finished she is given to the rest of the men for an old fashion gang rape.
-This is certainly the least pleasant element of this movie, and though the rape scenes are not graphic (apparently they were but that footage hit the editing room floor) it still isn’t something I look for in my post-apocalyptic adventure films.
-I will say this, Lynda Wiesmeier is a trooper, and for someone who is clearly not a professional actor she does a fairly good job with her role.
+Meanwhile, things aren’t going much better for Arlie, who has been handed over to Scourge for breaking in.
+She is manacled, manhandled, then raped by Scourge and when he is done with her she is passed into the hands of Skag for some more raping, and when he is finished she is given to the rest of the men for an old fashion gang rape.
+This is certainly the least pleasant element of this movie, and though the rape scenes are not graphic (apparently they were but that footage hit the editing room floor) it’s still isn’t something I look for in my post-apocalyptic adventure films.
+I will say this, Lynda Wiesmeier was a trooper, and for someone who is clearly not a professional actor, she still does a fairly good job with her role.

 Note: Just what is the major food source for the people of the wastelands?
-Clearly there are many people eating human flesh out there, but what about Trace and his friends, do they have access to a chain of Stuckey’s we just haven’t seen?
-Do Scourge and his gang have a garden just off camera?
-Sure gas is very important for you road warring, but that is not the most vital fuel to insure your survival.
+Clearly, there are many people eating human flesh out there, but what about Trace and his friends, do they have access to a chain of Stuckey’s we just haven’t seen?
+Do Scourge and his gang have a garden just off-camera?
+Sure gas is very important for your road warring, but that is not the most vital fuel to ensure your survival.

-Next we see Trace, Stinger, Spike and the Confederate Little Person arrive at a settlement run by the True Believers (and no they are not a cult of Stan Lee followers), a wacked out group of Moonie-like pacifists who are building a rocket ship.
+Next, we see Trace, Stinger, Spike, and the Confederate Little Person, arrive at a settlement run by the True Believers (and no they are not a cult of Stan Lee followers), a whacked-out group of Moonie-like pacifists who are building a rocket ship.
 Wait, what’s that you say, a rocket ship?
-Yes, these slap happy collections of people have been constructing a spaceship because of the discovery of planet “Paradise” a mere 20 million miles away.
+Yes, these slap-happy collections of people have been constructing a spaceship, this is because of the discovery of the planet “Paradise” a mere 20 million miles away.
 This discovery happened a year before the war broke out, and now these smiling yahoos are mere months away from leaving this shitty world behind.

-It’s here that we learn about the one pseudo government organization that tries to bring law and order to the wasteland, they are called The Ownership, and they are providing fuel and supplies to the True Believers.
-We also learn that Trace had once been a member before a presumable less than amicable parting of the ways.
-Later we find out that Trace and the Scourge also know each other and they too had a falling out.
-So basically this movie hints at a bunch of backstory that sounds way more interesting than the story we are watching.
+It’s here that we learn about the one pseudo-government organization that tries to bring law and order to the wasteland, they are called The Ownership, and they are providing fuel and supplies to the True Believers.
+We also learn that Trace had once been a member, before a presumably less than amicable parting of the ways, and later we find out that Trace and the Scourge also know each other, and that they too had a falling out.
+So basically this movie hints at a bunch of backstories that sounds way more interesting than the movie we are watching.

-Trace tells Stinger that the “benevolent” Ownership is a scam, that they provide fuel to new communities and then later jack up the price, and he will have no part of it.
-So Trace hops in his car and drives off.
+Trace tells Stinger that the supposedly benevolent Ownership is a scam, that they provide fuel to new communities and then later jack up the price, and he will have no part of it, so Trace hops in his car and drives off.
 Is he finally getting back to his quest to find his snatched sister?
-Nope, he is just driving around aimlessly, but while he is gone Scourge and company attack the True Believer encampment.
-Many are killed and the rocket is destroyed.
+Nope, he is just driving around aimlessly, but while he is gone Scourge and company attack the True Believer encampment. where many are then killed and the rocket is destroyed.

-Note: I was surprised when the rocket blew up.
-I was sure the movie was going to end with Trace and Stinger flying off into space to the planet Paradise, a planet that would be revealed to be the third one from the sun.
+Note: I was surprised when the rocket blew up, as I was sure the movie was going to end with Trace and Stinger flying off into space to the planet Paradise, a planet that would be revealed to be the third one from the sun.
 “What a twist!”
-I guess ripping off Twilight Zone and Mad Max was too much to ask for.
+I guess ripping off both Twilight Zone and Mad Max was too much to ask for.

 Trace is tipped off to the attack by Stinger’s falcon.
 Did I forget to mention that Stinger has this bird that we randomly see flying above?
-Well don’t worry because it does fucking NOTHING!
+Well, don’t worry, because it does fucking NOTHING!
 We see it once land on Stinger’s arm, an obvious insert shot of the trainer’s arm, but the rest of the time it is just soaring around high above, screeching occasionally, and adding nothing to the proceedings.
-Beastmaster would be ashamed to call this thing a friend; it doesn’t claw the eyes out of a single foe.
-There is seriously no point to this stupid bird being in the movie.
+Beastmaster would be ashamed to call this thing a friend, it doesn’t claw the eyes out of a single foe.
+There is seriously no point in this stupid bird being in the movie.

-The leader of The Ownership army was killed in the attack and the second in command, who always wanted to take the fight to the wasteland bandits, asks Trace to join them in the fight.
-Trace turns him down, because he finds his sister’s necklace on one of the dead bandits, and with Scourges location provided to him by psychic Spike, he drives off to get her back on his own.
+The leader of The Ownership army was killed in the attack, and the second in command, who always wanted to take the fight to the wasteland bandits, asks Trace to join them in the fight.
+Trace turns him down because he finds his sister’s necklace on one of the dead bandits and remembers he should be looking for his sister, and with Scourges location provided to him by psychic Spike, he drives off to get her back on his own.
 How fucking moronic is that?
 This would be like when Han Solo first turned down Luke’s request to help rescue Princess Leia, but with the small change of her being Han Solo’s sister.
 Trace is an idiot and an asshat to boot.

-So after turning down an armies help in rescuing his sister, seriously brilliant move, Trace sneaks into the fortress of Scourge and is horrified to see that his sister has been broken into sexual submission, offering up her body for mere scraps of food.
-Trace’s rescue fails almost immediately and they are both captured.
-Scourge knows of the impending attack by The Ownership army and he has rigged explosives in “Brokedown Pass” that will annihilate The Ownership threat once and for all.
-Then in a nice surprising turn of events Arlie knifes a rapist and helps free Trace, and it is then Arlie who heroically fights her way to the detonator, under a hail of bullets, to set off the explosives before The Ownership enters the killing field.
-She dies of her wounds, but still that was pretty badass.
-Then in a complete out of left field moment Stinger faces off against Skag, he armed with a sword she with a machine gun, and she dies when Skag pushes them both off a cliff.
+So after turning down an armies help in rescuing his sister, seriously brilliant move, Trace sneaks into the fortress of Scourge, and he is horrified to see that his sister has been broken into sexual submission, offering up her body for mere scraps of food.
+Trace’s rescue fails almost immediately, and they are both captured.
+Scourge knows of the impending attack by The Ownership army, and he has rigged explosives in “Brokedown Pass” that will annihilate The Ownership threat once and for all.
+Then in a nice surprising turn of events, Arlie knifes a rapist and helps free Trace, and it is then Arlie who heroically fights her way to the detonator, under a hail of bullets, to set off the explosives, before The Ownership enters the killing field.
+Sure, she dies of her wounds, but that was still pretty badass.
+Then in a complete out of left field moment Stinger faces off against Skag, he armed with a sword while she has a machine gun, and she dies when Skag pushes them both off a cliff.

 So the Ownership army makes quick work of Scourge’s gang, but what of Scourge himself?
-We are certainly going to get the be all and end all of fights between Trace and the man who raped his sister, right?
+We are certainly going to get the “be all and end all of fights” between Trace and the man who raped his sister, right?
 Nope, Trace just drops a car on him.
-As face-offs between bitter enemies go this is certainly quite the anti-climatic letdown.
-We even got this cool dialogue between Trace and Scourge hinting at their history, and how Scourge is fighting for his way of life.
-Sure raping and pillaging is not the most noblest way of life, but Scourge does say it with conviction and this actor gives about the best performance in the film as Scourge, but no final mano a mano here.
-Not even a “From Hell’s heart I stab at thee!”
+As face-offs between bitter enemies go this is certainly quite the anti-climactic letdown.
+We even get this cool dialogue between Trace and Scourge, hinting at their history, and how Scourge is fighting for his way of life.
+Sure raping and pillaging is not the noblest way of life, but Scourge does say it with conviction, and this actor gives about the best performance in the film, but no final mano a mano here, not even a “From Hell’s heart I stab at thee!”
 Just a Wile E. Coyote style death.

 With Scourge’s army destroyed, and the man himself crushed beneath a car, Trace and the survivors gather to mourn the fallen.
-Spike gives Trace Arlie’s necklace but he in turn gives it back for her to wear, tells the little Confederate General to take care of Spike, and with an “I’ll see ya” he drives off into sunset.
+Spike gives Trace Arlie’s necklace, but he, in turn, gives it back for her to wear, tells the little Confederate General to take care of Spike, and with an “I’ll see ya” he drives off into the sunset.
 We then get a final shot of Stinger’s bird soaring high above.

-Though Wheels of Fire has a hero that is adept at driving his souped up car, using a machine gun and flamethrower equally well, and the movie does attempt a little world building, it is the treatment of the poor sister that stops this film from being one I can recommend.
-Instead watch Exterminators of the Year 3000, it’s not much better as rip-offs go, but it is less rapey.
+Though Wheels of Fire has a hero that is adept at driving his souped-up car, using a machine gun and flamethrower equally well, the movie does a little world-building to make this a good entry in the genre, and it is the treatment of the poor sister that stops this film from being one I can recommend.
+Instead, watch Exterminators of the Year 3000, it’s not much better as rip-offs go, but it is a lot less rapey.